mldbai/pyconca-2016/README.md

 ## Slides & screen cast

-The slides are available in the `talk` folder of the repository.
-Check back for a screen cast of the talk to be posted within 2 weeks.
+- The slides are available in the `talk` folder of the repository.
+- The screencast of the talk is [available on Youtube](https://www.youtube.com/watch?v=CN5Vd_7iyYk).

 ### Installing the plugin